Paul L. Clark

-Gretchen, Sue, Samir, and Jessica will be happy to take your calls and answer your questions between 8:00 and 12:00, and 1:00 and 5:00, Monday through Friday.
+Gretchen, Sue, and Kris will be happy to take your calls and answer your questions between 8:00 and 12:00, and 1:00 and 5:00, Monday through Friday.
 The staff will communicate with you to gather information for the attorney, file paperwork for appeals, request medical records to update your file, and make a detailed summary of your case for Mr. Clark.
 When a staff member can’t answer your questions or if you need legal advice, they will have you talk with your lawyer.

 We believe that all individuals have a right to be treated fairly and with respect when applying for government benefits.
 We work to obtain the benefits our clients are eligible for.
 When becoming a lawyer, Paul took an oath to “never reject, for any consideration personal to myself, the cause of the defenseless or oppressed.”
 This obligation is taken seriously at Kirsch & Clark.